Do you know what the main differences between cerebral palsy and Parkinson’s disease are?

 - Occupational Therapy.
 OT will focus on teaching individuals with Parkinson’s how to adjust so that they can perform activities of daily living on their own.

 - Speech Therapy.
-Individuals who experience facial weakness because of Parkinson’s can benefit from going to speech therapy.
+Individuals who experience facial weakness, vocal projection, or feeding problems because of Parkinson’s can benefit from going to speech therapy.
 There, a speech-language pathologist will guide you through exercises and techniques to improve oral functions like speaking, chewing, and swallowing.

 - Deep Brain Stimulation.
 Deep brain stimulation involves inserting an electrical implant onto the brain that stimulates brain activity.
 This treatment will not work for everybody but can help reduce slow movements and tremors for some.